 - The Principal will determine if the leave requested is in the best educational interests of the student. - If the Application for Extended Leave Travel is approved, the student will need to complete and submit an Illness/Misadventure form, along with the Certificate of Extended Leave Travel to the Assessment Committee.
-(Present this to your Deputy Principal) - If the Application for Extended Leave Travel is declined and the student is absent for an assessment task or examination, the student will be awarded a mark of zero.
+(Present this to Mrs the Deputy Principal assigned to your year group) - If the Application for Extended Leave Travel is declined and the student is absent for an assessment task or examination, the student will be awarded a mark of zero.